-Cancer Research UK partners with Roffey Park to deliver Talent Development Programme
+Cancer Research UK partners for Talent Development

 Cancer Research UK (CRUK) is the world’s leading independent organisation dedicated to cancer research, supporting research into all aspects of cancer, through the work of more than 4,500 scientists, doctors and nurses.
 Together with its partners and supporters, CRUK’s vision is to beat cancer.
 It carries out world-class research to improve understanding of the disease and find out how to prevent, diagnose and treat different kinds of cancer.